CEUs, Technical Requirements and Supported Languages

 Approved hours are specified with each class description listed on the Home page.
 Upon successful completion of a course, students may download a certificate that indicates the hours of continuing education completed.

-Registry of Interpreters for the Deaf: RID Certified interpreters can earn CEUs for an additional $25/course by initiating the Participant Initiated Non-RID Activities (PINRA) process before starting the course.
+Interpreters certified by Registry of Interpreters for the Deaf (RID) can earn CEUs for an additional $25 per course by initiating the Participant Initiated Non-RID Activities (PINRA) process before starting the course.
 HCIN is partnering with the independent organization CEUs on the GO! to offer this service.
+See instructions here.

 - The Interpreting Skills Applied to Palliative Care segment uses scenarios presented in English and English/Spanish.
 All users can understand the issues presented, because the Spanish dialogue is captioned in English.